 Recipes Using Lavender from Waxing Kara

-Over the years, we’ve gathered and created a bountiful amount of lavender recipes that are designed for both the outside of your body and the inside!
-Lavender is the perfect herb to use in your DIY beauty creations, such as body oils and face masks.
+We’ve gathered and created lavender recipes designed for both the outside of your body and the inside!
+Lavender is the perfect herb for DIY beauty creations, such as body oils and faces masks.
 The oils in the plant are very soothing and are known to reduce tension and anxiety when inhaled.
 We’ve put together quite the collection of lavender recipes to heal your body from the outside in.

 6. Making Lavender Tonic

 Lavender Tonic can be used to soothe skin irritations and sunburns.
-The tonic has gentle astringent, antiseptic, calming and healing qualities that do wonders for your skin.
+The tonic has gentle astringent, antiseptic, calming, and healing qualities that do wonders for your skin.
 This can also be used as a room spray.
-Enjoy for about 6 months as long as you keep it refrigerated.
+Enjoy for about six months as long as you keep it refrigerated.

 Lavender Tonic Recipe

-Body oils often feature lavender, as the action of a massage.
-This combined with the aroma of the plant oils is both soothing and healing.
-We’ve created a Body Oil and a Beard Oil, both featuring our favorite purple flower, for you to test out.
+Body oils often feature Lavender as the action of a massage.
+This, combined with the aroma of the plant oils, is both soothing and healing.
+We’ve created a Body Oil and a Beard Oil, featuring our favorite purple flower, for you to test out.

 7. Using Lavender in our Beard Oil Recipe

 This DIY Beard Oil Recipe will take as much or as little time as you have to invest.
-Keep it simple or take some time to create something new and different!
+Please keep it simple or take some time to create something new and different!

 8. Milk and Honey Face Mask

-Lavender is also a wonderful ingredient to use in face masks.
+Lavender is also an excellent ingredient to use in face masks.
 This Milk and Honey Face Mask is soothing and healing for dry or irritated skin.
-The lavender helps to combat signs of aging and redness.
-Our Honey Avocado Mask is rich and nourishing and helps to moisturize, fight aging, and combat acne.
+The Lavender helps to combat signs of aging and redness.
+Our Honey Avocado Mask is rich and nourishing and helps to moisturize, fight to age, and combat acne.
 This mask can be customized to your skin’s needs.
 The final add-in can be your choice of oats, almonds, or coffee.

 Milk and Honey Face Mask